Plugin contributions#

 (data, {}, 'image')

-# provide kwargs for image contructor
+# provide kwargs for image constructor

 (data, {'name': 'My Image', 'colormap': 'red'})